awfulwoman/infra/README.md

 # At Home With The GitOps

 <img align="right" width="100" height="100" src="http://www.fillmurray.com/100/100">

+Let me and Bill Murray show you our home GitOps setup.

-My home GitOps setup.
-Configuration as Code FTW.
+- Configuration as Code FTW.

-* Hardware inventory management: handled by [Ansible](ansible).
+- Hardware inventory management: handled by [Ansible](ansible).
-* Pretty much everything else: handled by [Flux](flux) and Kubernetes.
+- Pretty much everything else: handled by [Flux](flux) and Kubernetes.

 I started out writing this as a series of notes but it's growing into a mini-opera composed of weird sentence structures and addressing a constantly switching audience.
 I shall one day address this issue.